turian/osqa-jsmath/README.markdown

 Adding [jsMath](http://www.math.union.edu/~dpvc/jsMath/) support to your [OSQA](http://www.osqa.net/).

 *** authors ***

-This patch was coded by [Arlo Breault](http://thoughtherder.com/)
+This patch was coded by [Arlo Breault](http://thoughtherder.com/).
-Testing and organized by Joseph Turian
+Tested and organized by Joseph Turian.
 Thanks to the people at [MathOverflow](http://mathoverflow.net/) for figuring most of this out and providing the code.

 *** osqa ***

 For some reason, python's implementation of markdown is different from original perl spec,